Cultural and Environmental Review

 List of State Environmental Review Process (SERP) determinations:

 We review all SERP packages before financing a project.
-Our SERP Determinations will be posted on this website for a minimum of 14 days.
-Please direct any comments or questions about the projects listed to the contact listed below.
+Our SERP Determinations will be posted on this website.
+Please direct any comments or questions, about the projects listed, to Liz Ellis, Environmental Review Coordinator, 360-628-4410.